Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/DHT11_driver/README.md

-#  Linux Kernel Driver for LED
+#  Linux Kernel Driver for DHT11
 This kernel module implements a platform driver and a misc character device to interface with a DHT11 temperature and humidity sensor using the GPIO descriptor API (gpiod)available in Linux kernel 6.12 and above.

 # Features